CButterfield27/BO1GobblegumsMod/README.md

 - All debug output routes through `helpers.gg_log("<message>")`.
 - Messages are uniformly prefixed with `[gg]` for easy filtering in console logs.
 - `gg_debug` is the single runtime switch.
 The helpers watcher mirrors legacy DVARs, rebuilds debug sinks when enabled, and flushes queues (HUD refs + log buffers) when disabled.
+- When `gg_debug` is set to `0`, all GobbleGum debug logging (including the Perkaholic resolution/grant summaries) is suppressed; set it to `1` to see the new Perkaholic trace lines.
+- With `gg_debug == 1`, Perkaholic logs the resolved perk list, Mule Kick decision, and cap-bypass completion summary exactly once per activation.
 - The yellow debug HUD anchors at the top-left using `level.gg_debug_hud_refs`; toggling `gg_debug` off immediately destroys every element and clears queued lines and hints.
 - HUD overlay: messages now stack up to five lines in the top-left; each new entry pushes older lines upward so nothing overlaps.
 - Fade cadence: every line holds for roughly three seconds, then fades out over 0.5 seconds while keeping the yellow font for continuity.